marina-gal/lego-data-analysis/README.md

 - Time-series exploration
 - Data visualization and multi-axis plots
 - Identifying and communicating insights
 - Structuring a notebook for clarity and readability

+---

+## 🔧 Technologies Used

+- Python
+- Jupyter Notebook
+- Pandas
+- Matplotlib